 Where are the Chilterns in England?

-Where are the Chilterns?
+Where are the Chiltern Hills?
 You can discover Chiltern Hills nestled deep within Oxfordshire.
-The Chilterns are an Area of Outstanding Natural Beauty, which cover approximately 324 square miles of English countryside.
+The Chilterns are an Area of Outstanding Natural Beauty, which cover approximately 324 square miles of the English countryside.

 Interestingly, this area stretches from the Thames to Buckinghamshire, and from Bedford to Hitchin.
 As one of almost forty Areas of Outstanding Natural Beauty that have been recognised in England and Wales, it’s no surprise that it has such a wonderful reputation for its greenery and the towns and villages that are in and around the Hills.